freman/spanet/API.md

 ## POST /spa/pump/$pumpNumber

-Accepts a JSON object to specifies the state of the given $pumpNumber
+Accepts a JSON object to specify the state of the given $pumpNumber

 ```json
 {"State": "On"}